dotnet/docs/docs/core/extensions/localization.md

 ## Resource files

 The primary mechanism for isolating localizable strings is with **resource files**.
 A resource file is an XML file with the *.resx* file extension.
 Resource files are translated prior to the execution of the consuming application &mdash; in other words, they represent translated content at rest.
-A resource file name most commonly contains a locale identifier, and takes on the following form `{FullTypeName}[.Locale].resx` where:
+A resource file name most commonly contains a locale identifier, and takes on the following form:

+**`{FullTypeName}[.Locale].resx`**

+Where:

 - The `{FullTypeName}` represents localizable resources for a specific type.
 - The optional `[.Locale]` represents the locale of the of the resource file contents.